Mahesh-Bauri/Mahesh-Bauri/Readme.md

 <h1 align="center">Hi 👋, I'm Mahesh Bauri</h1>
 <h3 align="center">A passionate frontend developer from India</h3>

 <p align="left"><b>I am a B.tech Graduate in Computer Science and Engineering from KKCEM in 2021.
-I have deep passion for technology.
-I am very enthusiastic to learn new things or technology.
-I am working on my skills to show my deep passion or ❤ for technology.
-Currently, exploring ReactJs and building projects.
-And improving my frontend skills like CSS, HTML, JavaScript, etc.<br>
+I have a deep passion for technology.
+I am very enthusiastic about learning new things or technology.
+I am working on my problem-solving(DSA) and front-end skills.<br>
   Thanks for visiting my profile.</b></p>